outfox/fennecs/doc/docs/Advanced/index.md

 Some advanced topics live with their families instead of in this section:

+- [Templates](/docs/Entities/Templates.md)  –  spawn waves of entities straight into their final Archetype with the `EntityTemplate`.
 - [Stream.Raw](/docs/Streams/Stream.Raw.md)  –  get handed entire memory blocks and do your worst *(best)*.
 - [Fox Typing](/docs/Components/FoxTyping.md)  –  **fenn**ecs's delightfully loose take on component typing.
 - [Batch Operations](/docs/Queries/CRUD.md#batch-operations)  –  structural changes in bulk, straight from a Query.